Clemapfel/jluna/docs/manual.md

 // then assigns boxed._red with result
 ```

-The result of the boxing routine lambda is assigned to the field of the specified name of the resulting Julia type when `box` is called.
+When `box` is called, the result of the boxing routine lambda is assigned to the field of the specified name.

 The third argument is the **unboxing routine**.
-This lambda has the signature `(T&, Property_t) -> void` which in this case becomes `(RGBA&, float) -> void`.
+This lambda has the signature `(T&, Property_t) -> void`, which in this case becomes `(RGBA&, float) -> void`.
 The unboxing routine is called during unboxing, its first argument is the cpp-side instance that is the result of the `unbox` call, the second argument is the value of the field of the corresponding name of the julia-side instance.

 ```cpp
 auto instance = RGBA();